nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 # 1.2.4 - Running ESLint while editing code

-:pencil2: First you need to make sure that you have opened the root folder containing the git repository ("javascript-best-practices") as a _project folder_.
+:pencil2: First you need to make sure that you have opened the root folder containing the git repository ("javascript-best-practices") as a _workspace folder_.
 Choose _File -> Open_ from the menu and select the `javascript-best-practices` repository directory.

-:pencil2: Using the Tree View on the left side of Atom window, open `exercise-1.js` inside the `exercise-1` folder.
-(If the Tree View is not showing, select _View -> Toggle Tree View_ from the menu.)
+:pencil2: Using the Explorer view on the left side of the VS Code window, open `exercise-1.js` inside the `exercise-1` folder.
+(If the Explorer view is not showing, click the Explorer icon in Activity Bar on the left side, or select _View -> Explorer_ from the menu.)

 Enter the following JavaScript code: